-This sauce is one of those times when the quality of butter is important.
-Garlic Butter Sauce is such a simple recipe, that choosing quality ingredients is very important and not all butters are created equal.
+This delicious sauce is one of those times when the quality of butter is important.
+This garlic sauce is such a simple recipe, that choosing quality ingredients is very important and not all butters are created equal.

 While it is fine to just throw a stick of butter in the pan, consider using cultured or European butter for a tangy, robust flavor.
 You can also use clarified butter, butter with milk solids and water removed.